emmanuelframos-zz/apache-camel-spring-boot/README.md

 2. Execute **run.sh** file

 ## Usage
-- Copy and paste some file in **/files** directory inside project's root directory
+- Drop files into **/files** directory, inside project's root directory
 - File will be integrated into queues in RabbitMQ server
 - We can check the queues in RabbitMQ management console accessing: [http://localhost:15672](http://localhost:15672), with following credentials, user: **admin** and password: **nimda**